The ultimate guide to mobile

-In addition to a desktop viewport, Readymag offers a mobile and a tablet viewport.
-If you don’t switch on the mobile viewport for your Readymag project and look at this project on a mobile device, you will still see the desktop layout—it will be scaled to the width of the screen (both in landscape and portrait orientation).
+In addition to a default desktop viewport, Readymag offers a mobile and tablet one.
+Before you switch on the mobile viewport for your Readymag website, you will still see the desktop layout from any mobile device.
+It will be scaled to the screen’s width (both in landscape and portrait orientation).

 Composition tips & tricks for mobile

 “Visual contrast and rhythm are very important, but mobile screens don’t offer much space, so the possibilities for creating visual contrast are quite limited”, says Readymag Product Designer Stas Aki.
-Don’t hesitate to recompose your project substantially — the smaller width of mobile screens and their proportions call for their own unique approach to composition.
+Don’t hesitate to recompose your website substantially — the smaller width of mobile screens and their proportions call for a unique composition approach.

 Beating cliches is always a good idea.
 In mobile, text and images are traditionally placed in one column — but there’s nothing preventing you from using more.
 Take for instance Readymag Stories’ installment about Anton Ioukhnovets.